Kaaning/exerciseSpatialVision/README.md

 As it was intended to be a web app, Cordova plugins were not used.

-The src folder contains all the source files.
+You can get the source files in the src folder and all the project files by downloading the exercise.rar Once extracted, you will need to run npm install.